Base44 built-in emails

 - You do not need to activate backend functions for built-in emails.

-- If you want built-in emails to come from a branded address instead of a generic sender, you can connect a custom email domain so messages send from an address like [email protected].
+- If you want built-in emails to come from a branded address instead of a generic sender, you can connect a custom email domain so messages send from an address like support@your-domain.com.
 See more below.

 - Standard emails that use the default sending domain consume 1 integration credit per email, while emails sent from a custom email domain consume 2 integration credits.